Adam0Schulz/Adam0Schulz/README.md

 <h2 align="center">Hi 👋!
 My name is Adam and I'm a Full-Stack Developer<br> from Slovakia, living in Copenhagen, Denmark</h2>

+<p>I'm a 22-year-old Computer Science graduate based in Copenhagen, pursuing a career in software development.

+I've worked on multiple projects involving front-end, back-end, and mobile development along with database architecture and management.
+Currently working on the integration of internal and external services.

+I enjoy learning in general, I’m a quick learner and I love to provide real value to the world using my skills.</p>

 ###

 <br>